dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 ### <a name="4-5">Years 4-5</a>

 The company was growing more quickly now and I found myself, again, falling behind.
 This time, though, I had greater difficulty finding the energy to get ahead of it.
 My attention and motivation turned inwards rather than outwards; focused almost exclusively on the teams reporting to me instead of those around me.
 These were the careers I was directly responsible for.
 As I let myself explore thoughts of leaving, the most palpable feeling was that of betrayal toward those reporting to me.
 In fact, as I scanned my feelings this was pretty much the only motivation left.
 That's how I knew it was now a matter of time.
-But there was still one more major lesson to learn.
+But there was still another lesson to learn.

 To counter act this feeling, I adopted a decision-making framework with the explicit assumption that I'd be leaving the company imminently (though it would take another nine months).
 Anytime I had to make a choice, I asked myself "what's the best decision if I'm no longer here?"
 I never tried to be a bottleneck before, but the viscerality of this framing led me to act drastically differently.
 I made my best decisions during this time.
 I set teams up to be autonomous with clear ownership, leadership and accountability, integrated them more throughout the company, and extracted myself from anything that depended on me: meetings, relationships, planning, hiring, etc. After nine months, though the external pressures were ever greater, I found myself not knowing what to do as their boss anymore.
 It was fantastic to observe.